alttch/rmodbus/README.md

 * supports server frame processing for Modbus TCP/UDP and RTU

+* server context can be easily, managed, imported and exported

 ## So the server isn't included?

 Yes, there's no server included.
 You build the server by your own.
 You choose protocol, technology and everything else. rmodbus just process frames and works with Modbus context.

-Here's an example of simple TCP blocking server:
+Here's an example of a simple TCP blocking server:

 ```rust
 use std::io::{Read, Write};